-- 1 (c) The number of eligible four (4) year old children enrolled in a preschool 2 education program.
-The number of eligible four (4) year old children shall 3 be multiplied by a factor to be established by the General Assembly; and 4 Transportation costs.
-The per-pupil cost of transportation shall be calculated (d)as provided by KRS 157.370.
-Districts which contract to furnish 5 6 transportation to students attending nonpublic schools may adopt any payment 7 formula which ensures that no public school funds are used for the 8 transportation of nonpublic students.
-9 [Beginning with the 2015-2016 school year and each year thereafter,]The General (3)10 Assembly shall annually allocate funds equal to one-half (1/2) of the state portion 11 of the average statewide per pupil guaranteed base funding level for each student 12 who graduated early under the provisions of KRS 158.142 the previous school year 13 to the Kentucky Higher Education Assistance Authority for deposit in the early 14 graduation scholarship trust fund.
-15 (4) The program to support education excellence in Kentucky shall be fully 16 implemented by the 1994-95 school year.
-17 (5)(a) Except for those schools which have implemented school-based decision 18 making, the commissioner of education shall enforce maximum class sizes for 19 every academic course requirement in all grades except in vocal and 20 instrumental music, and physical education classes.
-Except as provided in - class shall be as follows: - 23 - 1.
-Twenty-four (24) in primary grades (kindergarten through third grade);
+1 (c) The number of eligible four (4) year old children enrolled in a preschool 2 education program.
+The number of eligible four (4) year old children shall 3 be multiplied by a factor to be established by the General Assembly; and 4 (d) Transportation costs.
+The per-pupil cost of transportation shall be calculated 5 as provided by KRS 157.370.
+Districts which contract to furnish 6 transportation to students attending nonpublic schools may adopt any payment 7 formula which ensures that no public school funds are used for the 8 transportation of nonpublic students.
+9 (3) [Beg ginning with the 2015-2016 school year and each year thereafter,]The General 10 Asse embly shall annually allocate funds equal to one-half (1/2) of the state portion 11 of th ne average statewide per pupil guaranteed base funding level for each student 12 who graduated early under the provisions of KRS 158.142 the previous school year 13 to th ne Kentucky Higher Education Assistance Authority for deposit in the early 14 grad uation scholarship trust fund.
+15 (4) The program to support education excellence in Kentucky shall be fully 16 impl emented by the 1994-95 school year.
+17 (5) (a) Except for those schools which have implemented school-based decision 18 making, the commissioner of education shall enforce maximum class sizes for 19 every academic course requirement in all grades except in vocal and 20 instrumental music, and physical education classes.
+Except as provided in 21 subsection (6) of this section, the maximum number of pupils enrolled in a 22 class shall be as follows: 23 1.
+Twenty-four (24) in primary grades (kindergarten through third grade); 24 2.
+Twenty-eight (28) in grade four (4); 25 3.
+Twenty-nine (29) in grades five (5) and six (6); 26 4.
+Thirty-one (31) in grades seven (7) to twelve (12).
+27 (b) Except for those schools which have implemented school-based decision making, class size loads for middle and secondary school classroom teachers shall not exceed the equivalent of one hundred fifty (150) pupil hours per day.